Back to all posts

 Often, the first time people realize they have a running toilet is when they get a surprisingly high water bill.
 It’s easy to dismiss a little running water, but those small drips and trickles add up fast.
 A running toilet might seem like a minor annoyance, but it wastes a significant amount of water and can cost you a lot of money.
 If your water usage has spiked for no apparent reason, your toilet is one of the first places you should check.

-What You’ll Need for a DIY Toilet Repair
+Gathering Your Supplies for a DIY Toilet Fix

 Before you roll up your sleeves, it’s a good idea to gather everything you need.
 Most issues that cause a toilet to run are simple DIY fixes, and having the right tools and parts on hand will make the process much smoother.
 Most of these repairs will involve taking the lid off the tank, so you’ll want to be prepared for what’s inside.
 A running toilet is more than just an annoyance; it’s a sign that something needs attention.
 Getting your supplies ready first means you can tackle the problem quickly and efficiently.